 With respect to gender we have the majority - minority group of women.
 Women comprise over half the population yet traditionally women were largely confined to roles that were thought to be suitable for them because of their biological inferiority when compared to the male ideal.
 Of course when there was no suitable first born male, or no suitable male, the lot of females (of certain classes, anyway) was much better.
 Women were expected to step aside and defer when there was a male in the vicinity, however.
-Women were typically characterised as being the 'weaker' sex.
-Not capable of physical labour or sport as men were.
-Prone to injuries because of their deformed anatomy.
-The female body was traditionally characterised as a weaker and intrinsically inferior version of the male body.
-One that was deformed for the sole purpose of childbearing.
-There is still concern that while representation of women is increasing (e.g., in Medical School) there is more expectation that they will defer to males - either by choosing to marry a doctor on graduation and / or by selecting a speciality in which there is less male competition.
+Women were typically characterised as being the 'weaker' sex who are not capable of physical labour or sport as men were.
+Who were prone to injuries because of their deformed anatomy that was weaker and intrinsically inferior to the male body because it has been deviated from the physical ideal for the sole purpose of childbearing.
+For example, the idea that an increased femoral Q angle due to a pelvis widened for childbearing makes women more susceptable to knee injuries (e.g., Fatahi, Sadeghi, and Ameli, 2017).
+Tradionally such differences were interpreted as evidence that women were less suited to sports.
+Differences in male anatomy (e.g., the prevalence in hernia due to space in the abdominal wall to allow for descent of testes) were not typically interpreted as sign of a congenital weakness or deformity that should result in extra care during sports such as Weightlifting, however.
+There is still concern that while representation of women is increasing (e.g., in Medical School) there is more expectation that they will defer to males - either by choosing to marry a doctor on graduation and / or by selecting a speciality in which there is less male competition and 'lean out' (Meirion Thomas, 2014).
+Women are over-represented in less competative specialities such as family medicine, psychiatry, pediatrics, and obstetrics/gynecology and underrepresented in more competitive specialities such as surgery, emergency medicine, anesthesiology, radiology, and internal medicine (Vassar, 2015; Le, Bhushan, Sochat, and Chavda, pg., 13)

 Similarly, female sensibilities - diplomacy, co-operativity - were thought to be the products of a mind that was inferior to men.
 A mind that was deformed, again, for the purpose of child-raising.
-The cyclical nature of women's natural hormonal cycle was thought to be appropriately characterised as a natural imbalance unreasonable unpredictability.
+The cyclical nature of women's natural hormonal cycle was thought to be appropriately characterised as a natural imbalance and as unreasonable unpredictability.
 There were arguments around not allowing women a university education - not least because allowing women to study at university was thought to be something that would be likely to distract the men from their studies.
 Mostly, those who were the primary beneficiaries of the subjugation of women were not responsive to reason when it came to not only allowing women to pursue things that were traditionally reserved as the preserve of a few elite men, or to allow women reproductive control over their own bodies instead of having their fate determined by men.